vstinner/unicode_book/operating_systems.rst

 <surrogates>`), and the length of a string is the number of UTF-16 units and
 not the number of characters.

-Windows 95, 98 an Me had also Unicode strings, but were limited to :ref:`BMP characters <bmp>`: they used :ref:`UCS-2 <ucs2>` instead of UTF-16.
+Windows 95, 98 and Me had also Unicode strings, but were limited to :ref:`BMP characters <bmp>`: they used :ref:`UCS-2 <ucs2>` instead of UTF-16.

 .. todo:: And Windows CE?